-Previous reports have shown that co-expression of the SARS-CoV-2 membrane (M) protein induces spike and nucleocapsid (N) protein accumulation in the Golgi apparatus [16,17].
-WT spike-induced syncytium formation in VeroE6/TMPRSS2 cells was apparently suppressed by co-expression of M, but not by N, which confirmed functional interplay between the spike and M protein (Figure 4A).
-Therefore, we examined the effect of M protein coexpression on C488A localization in the Golgi apparatus.
-Immunofluorescence microscopic analysis showed that green signals of WT spike protein in most cells were co-detected with GM130 red signals, and the merged yellow signals were clear, showing Golgi-targeting of WT spike proteins in Vero cells 20 h post-transfection (Figure 4B (left images), C (quantitative results)).
-In contrast, co-localization of the C488A mutant spike protein with GM130 did not increase, even in the presence of M protein co-expression.
-Precise analysis indicated that GM130 red signals co-localized with the WT, but not the C488A mutant, spike signals (Supplemental Figure S3).
-However, co-expression of N and M combination slightly, but statistically significantly, enhanced co-localization of C488A mutant spike with GM130 (Figure 4B (right images),C (quantitative results)).
-Since Golgi localization affects S1/S2 processing, we examined the effect of M and N protein co-expression on spike protein S1/S2 processing (Figure 4D).
-The co-expression of M protein decreased S1/S2 processing (cleavage at Ser-686) of the C488A mutant spike, and co-expression of N protein appeared to show little impact on S1/S2 processing (Figure 4D).
-Quantitative, triplicated experiments indicated that M protein might increase S1/S2 processing of WT spike protein, but conversely decrease that of C488A mutant spike protein (Figure 4E).
+Previous reports have shown that co-expression of the SARS-CoV-2 membrane (M) protein induces spike protein accumulation in the Golgi apparatus [1,16].
+Therefore, we examined the effect of M protein co-expression on C488A localization in the Golgi apparatus.
+Immunofluorescence microscopic analysis showed that green signals of WT spike protein in most cells were co-detected with GM130 red signals and the merged yellow signals were clear, showing Golgi-targeting of WT spike protein in Vero cells 20 h post-transfection (Figure 4A, left panels and right quantitative data).
+In contrast, colocalization of the C488A mutant spike protein with GM130 did not increase, even in the presence of M protein co-expression.
+Precise analysis indicated that GM130 red signals colocalized with WT, but not C488A mutant, spike signals (Supplemental figure).
+Since Golgi localization affects S1/S2 processing, we examined the effect of M protein co-expression on spike protein S1/S2 processing (Figure 4B).
+The co-expression of M protein increased S1/S2 processing (cleavage at Ser-686) of the WT spike protein, but decreased that of the C488A mutant spike (Figure 4B, left panels and right bar graphs).
 Full-length spike protein levels were comparable in the presence of M protein.
-Although previous studies revealed a critical role of the C-terminal cytoplasmic tail of the spike protein in ER-Golgi retention [9,16], our data suggest that the C488 mutation may affect spike protein targeting to the Golgi apparatus and functional interplay with M protein.
+Although previous studies revealed a critical role of the C-terminal cytoplasmic tail of the spike protein in ER-Golgi retention [9,16], our data suggest that the C488 mutation may affect spike protein targeting to the Golgi apparatus.